Mulberry (Shahtoot): Uses, Benefits, Side Effects and More!

 Table of Contents

-Mulberry contains various nutritional components that are given as follows.
-The fruits are rich in a variety of organic compounds, like: zea-xanthin, anthocyanins, phyto-nutrients, lutein, resveratrol and a wide range of other polyphenolic compounds.
+Mulberry contains a variety of valuable nutritional components.
+The fruits are particularly rich in organic compounds such as zeaxanthin, anthocyanins, phytonutrients, lutein, resveratrol, and a broad spectrum of other polyphenolic compounds.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 Mulberries may help to improve digestion as they contain high dietary fibre content.
-The dietary fibre obtained from a single serving of mulberries is about 10% of the daily requirement.
-This dietary fibre adds up bulk to the stool, which improves the speed of the movement of food within the digestive tract and thus, it contributes to improving digestion.
-It may be helpful in digestive tract conditions such as stomach cramps, bloating and constipation.4
+The dietary fibre obtained from a single serving of mulberries is about 1.85 mg for a 100 grams serving4.
+The dietary fibre in mulberries adds bulk to the stool, which helps to enhance the movement of food through the digestive tract, thereby supporting healthy digestion.
+This may be beneficial in managing common digestive issues such as stomach cramps, bloating, and constipation3.

 Mulberry fruits contain carotenoids, one of which is zea-xanthin.
 Zea-xanthin acts as an antioxidant and may have potential benefits to maintain retinal health.
-Free radicals lead to degeneration of the central part of the retina called the macula and lead to cataracts.
+Free radicals lead to degeneration of the central part of the retina called the macula and may lead to cataracts.
 Zea-xanthin from mulberry fruits may be able to reduce oxidative stress on the retinal cells due to these free radicals.
-Thus, it may indicate that mulberry may have the potential to slow down cataract formation.4 We need to conduct further studies to assess the effects of mulberries on cataracts in the human eye.
+Thus, it may indicate that mulberry may have the potential to slow down cataract formation3.
+Further research is needed to evaluate the potential effects of mulberries on cataract development and progression in the human eye.

 Mulberry is rich in antioxidants such as vitamin A, vitamin C, anthocyanins, and various other polyphenolic compounds.
-Antioxidants show a defence mechanism against free radicals, which produce harmful by-products of cellular metabolism.
-These by-products harm healthy cells and further trigger the mutation of healthy cells into cancerous cells.
-Antioxidants obtained from mulberry may help to rapidly neutralize harmful free radicals.
-These properties may show the potential of mulberries in possibly reducing the extent of damage caused by these free radicals.4 We need to conduct further studies to establish the effects of mulberries on cancer-causing free radicals.
+Antioxidants play a key role in defending the body against free radicals, which are harmful by-products of cellular metabolism.
+These free radicals can damage healthy cells and may contribute to the mutation of normal cells into cancerous ones.
+Antioxidants found in mulberries may help neutralise these free radicals, potentially reducing the extent of cellular damage they cause3.
+Further research is necessary to determine the effects of mulberries on free radicals linked to cancer development.

-The extract of mulberry leaves may play role in catalysing the metabolism of glucose.
-Sharma et al. (2010) and Lown et al. (2017), reported that mulberry leaf extract lowered high blood glucose levels in animal studies.1, 2 However, human studies are required to gauge the effects of mulberries on human blood glucose levels.
+The extract of mulberry leaves may play a role in catalysing the metabolism of glucose.
+Animal studies1 have shown that mulberry leaf extract may help lower high blood glucose levels.
+However, human studies are needed to assess the effects of mulberries on blood glucose levels in people2.

 Dr. Rajeev Singh, BAMS

-A few side effects that were observed in studies on consuming mulberry fruit are:
+A few side effects that were observed in studies on consuming mulberry fruit are3:

-However, if you experience any adverse reactions to mulberries, immediately contact a doctor or your Ayurvedic physician who has prescribed it to you.
-They will be able to guide you appropriately for your symptoms.
+However, if you experience any adverse reactions to mulberries, immediately contact a doctor as they will be able to guide you appropriately to manage your symptoms.

 Dr. Smita Barode, B.A.M.S, M.S.

-A clinical study suggested that having large amounts of black mulberry juice could interact with drugs that were reported to inhibit cytochrome enzymes; thus it may inhibit the metabolism of various drugs.6 Therefore, you must always seek the advice of your Ayurvedic physician and follow the prescription thoroughly, as they will know your health condition and other medications you are taking.
+A clinical study8 suggested that having large amounts of black mulberry juice could interact with drugs that were reported to inhibit cytochrome enzymes; thus it may inhibit the metabolism of various drugs7.
+Therefore, you must always seek the advice of your Ayurvedic physician and follow their prescription carefully, as they are best placed to consider your health condition and any other medications you may be taking.

 Various parts and extracts of three major species of the genus Morus may be used, these are:

-> Root and fruits of Morus rubra (red mulberry).1
+-Root and fruits of Morus rubra (red mulberry).

-It is a type of tea made from Mulberry leaves.
-After drying mulberry leaves under the sun, the leaves are brewed.
-This tea is known as the ‘immortal mountain wizard tea’.2
+The immortal mountain wizard tree is a type of tea made from Mulberry leaves.
+After drying mulberry leaves under the sun, the leaves are brewed to make a tea.

 There is no evidence of mulberry fruit or leaf being poisonous.
 However, one must follow general precautions while taking any herb in large quantities.